laurent-martin/aspera-api-examples/web/README.md

 ![Screenshot](doc/screenshot.png)

-In all cases, starting a transfer consists in building a **transfer spec** and then calling the browser-side javascript `startTransfer` SDK's API.
+Starting a transfer consists in building a **transfer spec** and then calling the browser-side JavaScript `startTransfer` API.

 The transfer spec is Aspera's structure that contains all information to start a transfer:

-- the HSTS server address, TCP method (SSH or HTTPS), TCP and UDP ports
+- The HSTS server address, TCP method (SSH or HTTPS), TCP and UDP ports.
-- authorization (token, ssh key or password, etc...)
+- Authorization (token, ssh key or password, etc...)
-- transfer direction, source files and destination folder
+- Transfer direction, source files and destination folder
-- optional parameters such as resume policy or target rate, etc...
+- Optional parameters such as resume policy or target rate, etc...

 An Aspera transfer is authorized either: